cabhi745/chatRoom/README.md

 ## todo
 - create backend support for rooms -  done
+    - connect socket on index and check if room exists
-- create UI for rooms - done skeleton
+- create UI for rooms - done
 - Add auth from google
 - support for auth from google
 - add logging middleware https://stackoverflow.com/questions/19835652/whats-the-best-practice-for-expressjs-logging